Christopher-Roelle/AppointmentManagerPort/README.md

 - Native C++ code that can be compiled to any architecture with compiler support.
 - Added an entry point to the code in the form of a menu.
 - Implemented support for Creating, Reading, Updating and Deleting Patient Contacts and Appointments from the menu.
+- Conversion of Java Microservices to C++-Compatible MicroServices.

 ## Prerequisites
 - Visual Studio IDE (Or C++ Compiler)